Wakefield Council urges residents to recycle batteries safely this Christmas

 "While the vast majority of residents do dispose of these items safely, it’s really important everyone plays their part to prevent these types of fires."

-In the Wakefield district batteries and electrical items can be disposed at our Household Waste Recycling Centres (open all year except Christmas Day, Boxing Day and New Years Day) or bring sites with a waste electrical and electronic equipment (WEEE) recycling point.
-They can also be dropped off in your local library’s pink bin (electricals smaller than a microwave only) or at selected supermarkets, that have a battery recycling point.
+In Wakefield batteries and electrical items can be disposed at our Household Waste Recycling Centres (open all year except Christmas Day, Boxing Day and New Years Day) or at sites with a waste electrical and electronic equipment (WEEE) recycling point.
+They can also be dropped off in your local library’s pink bin (electricals smaller than a microwave only) or at selected supermarkets that have a battery recycling point.

 To find out where you can get rid of your old batteries and electrical items visit: Never Bin Batteries and Electricals - Wakefield Council